FRC6099/kitt-bot/README.md

 This is team 6099 Knight Riders robot.
 This will be updated each year.

 ## Tagging
-We'll follow the following pattern for tagging: `yyyy.minor.path`
+We'll follow the following pattern for tagging: `yyyy.minor.patch`

 ## Upgrades
 For the new year, to upgrade, please follow the prompts in the WPI Lib Project Importer tool.